 In Units 3 and 4 students complete four summative assessments.
 The results from each of the assessments are added together to provide a subject score out of 100.
 Students will also receive an overall subject result (A-E).

-Unit 3 Unit 4 Summative internal assessment 1 (IA1): • Data test 10% Summative internal assessment 3 (IA3): • Research investigation 20% Summative internal assessment 2 (IA2): • Student experiment 20% Summative external assessment (EA): 50% • Examination
+Unit 3 Unit 4 Summative internal assessment 1 (IA1): • Data test 10% Summative internal assessment 3 (IA3): • Research investigation 20% Summative internal assessment 2 (IA2): • Student experiment 20% ternal as ssessment (EA): 50% ination